TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-4.md

 I was surprised how much garbage was produced when scrolling across the grid, heap usage peaked at 16MB at one point.
 The control uses a React key based on the cell row and column position.
 When scrolling quickly, React deletes all the current cell DOM elements and generates new ones on every render.

-The control broke much sooner than I expected, at a million rows and columns.
+The control broke much sooner than I expected, at a [million rows and columns]({% link assets/dist/react-scroll-grid-4b/index.html %}).
+I haven't used an embedded iframe this time in case it breaks your browser worse than it does mine.
+Maybe open [the link]({% link assets/dist/react-scroll-grid-4b/index.html %}) in another browser tab?

 The behavior in Chrome and Safari is identical.
 The grid looks correct but when you scroll right over to the bottom right corner the furthest item is at 999999, 167771.
 All the rows are there, but only 167 thousand columns.
 If you dive into the developer tools you can see that the container div style has, as expected,  a height of 30 million pixels and a width of 200 million pixels.
 However, when you look at the computed layout diagram, the actual size is 30 million high but only 33 million wide.

 {% include candid-image.html src="/assets/images/frontend/chrome-element-size-limit.png" alt="Computed Chrome layout for million row/column grid" %}